 When you’re setting priorities one of the reasons that people feel stressed by all that they’re doing is that many of these things aren’t really important to them.
-So, whether you’re prioritizing your workload, where to go with your business or how you want to spend your leisure time, when you know what you naturally feel is important, you’ll find it easier to choose which one’s to go with first.
+So, whether you’re prioritizing your workload, where to go with your business, or how you want to spend your leisure time when you know what you naturally feel is important, you’ll find it easier to choose which one’s to go with first.

-The way to know what hold the most meaning for you is to define your values.
+The way to know what holds the most meaning for you is to define your values.
 Values are the things that we’re most naturally drawn to.
 Those things that we do without having to work at it or struggle with.
 Your values form the basis of how you approach your life and when you set your priorities in accordance with your values, there is less stress and pressure.
 When you define your values, you have something concrete to check-in with when making decisions and setting priorities.
 When we live and work according to our values, it doesn’t feel like hard work.
 It’s much more fulfilling.
 I would suggest that if more people carried out work that was aligned with their values, this one thing would decrease stress hugely.

 There are over 150 different values and include: